Korecct/Senior-Project-ChessAI/README.md

 ## Features

+- **Online PvP Mode**: Play against another player on the internet and connect using a generated lobby code.
-- **Local PvP Mode**: Play against another player on the same device or network.
+- **Local PvP Mode**: Play against another player on the same device.
 - **PvAI Mode**: Challenge the AI and test your skills against dynamically loaded chess AI models.
 - **Dynamic AI Integration**: Easily load and integrate custom AI models into the application.
 - **Real-Time Gameplay**: Powered by SignalR, enabling smooth and responsive interactions.